 The Retail Sector the largest private sector employer in the country, employing over 13% of the workforce.
 The Retail Sector is an important part of the domestic economy.

 There are 40,000 retail businesses across the whole country; 90% of which are Irish-owned.
 The Retail and Wholesale Sector supports employment in every city, town and village in the country, employing over 300,000 people.
 In addition, Retail indirectly supports jobs in other areas, such as logistics and distribution.

 A vibrant retail sector supports vibrant communities and helps to make a place attractive to live in, invest in and to visit.

-Please see Building Stronger Business, Getting Brexit ready for Retail Businesses for Government Departments, enterprise agencies and regulatory bodies range of advisory supports, toolkits and financial supports available to assist retail businesses navigate their way through Brexit.
+Please see our Building Stronger Business, Getting Brexit ready for Retail Businesses information booklet for Government Departments, enterprise agencies and regulatory bodies range of advisory supports, toolkits and financial supports available to assist retail businesses navigate their way through Brexit.

 Retail Consultation Forum